skip to content

 Decades of CCS experience

-Equinor has been developing groundbreaking CCS solutions since 1996, including Sleipner, Snøhvit, Technology Centre Mongstad, Northern Lights, Northern Endurance Partnership and now Smeaheia.
+Equinor has been developing groundbreaking CCS solutions since 1996, including Sleipner, Snøhvit, Technology Centre Mongstad (TCM) and Northern Lights.

-We are the pioneers of industrial CCS with over 25 years of operational experience across several projects in the North Sea region.
-Building on what we learned from our Sleipner and Snøhvit CCS sites, Equinor is developing more international collaborative projects like Northern Lights and CO₂ highway Europe in Norway and the Northern Endurance Partnership off the coast of the United Kingdom.
+We are the pioneers of industrial CCS with almost 30 years of operational experience across several projects in the North Sea region.
+Building on what we learned from our Sleipner, Snøhvit and Northern Lights projects, Equinor is developing more international collaborative projects like CO2 Highway Europe and the Northern Endurance Partnership off the coast of the United Kingdom.

 Equinor has ambitions to develop further storage licences in the North Sea in the coming years with the aim of building a common, pipeline-based infrastructure that can contribute to substantial cost reductions for the CCS value chains.